philip-searle/gridcase-bios/README.txt

  * [Compat]
    Identifies places where data/code layout must remain fixed for compatibility with software that relies on undocumented or semi-documented functionality.

+ * [UNDOC]
+   Marks functionality or behaviour that is not documented in public documentation but may be used by non-BIOS code.

  * [ReadMe]
    Refers to the file README.txt in this project.